niels-lubbes/cyclides/README.md

 ## Lemma 26 in Section 6

-We check each entry of the classification table that if there exists a pair of classes in G(X) with intersection product two, then conjugate classes in E(X) have intersection product zero.
+We check each entry of the classification table that if there exists a pair of classes in G(X) with intersection product not equal two, then all pairs of conjugate classes in E(X) have intersection product zero.

 ```Mathematica
 For[i = 1, i <= Length[classBX], i++,